Product icon Help book icon Video Mill : User's Guide

 1. In the Screens3 Options, check the Show Video Subtitles checkbox.
 When not using Subtitles, it is best to keep this unchecked to avoid Subtitles overhead processing.

-2. Obtain the video's Subtitles file (must be .SRT format).
+2. Obtain or create the video's Subtitles file (must be .SRT format).
 Place the .SRT file in the same folder where the video resides -- or in a Common Subtitles Folder if you have designated one in the Options.
 The Subtitles filename must match the video's filename exactly (ex.
 MyVideoName.MP4 must have an associated MyVideoName.SRT file).

 3. Pick a Marquee Style to use for Subtitles.
 Go to Tools > Marquee Styles > Subtitles > Subtitles Style .
+A default style (Figure 3) is used if you don't create a custom style.

 4. Now just play the Media Item.